Cosmogony: General relativity initial state

 One approach to the limitations of running Big Bang model back to time zero simply stops extrapolating when the limit of valid general relativity is reached.
 This model by itself fails in several ways.
 First, the observable universe is much more homogeneous than an extrapolated Big Bang can account for.
 This problem is called the horizon problem because events on opposite sides of the horizon could not have mixed in the early universe and thus should not be homogeneous now.
 Second, the expansion of the universe reduces curvature or equivalently increases flatness.
 Since the universe now is observed to be close to flat, a universe extrapolated back in time would have to be extremely flat.
 This almost but not quite zero curvature seems unnatural, an issue called the flatness problem.
 Third, this extrapolation gives poor results when compared to measurements of large scale structure and of the cosmic microwave background (CMB).

 Initial state theories

 Several different theories have been proposed as alternative to simple extrapolation of general relativity.
 The most successful approach is called inflation.
-In this model the universe goes through a very short phase of intense expansion not predicted by general relativity.
-The expansion is so immense and fast that all pre-existing particles are diluted and replaced by particles emerging from the field that drove inflation in an process called reheating.
+In this model the universe goes through a very short phase of intense exponential expansion.
+The expansion is so immense and fast that all pre-existing particles are diluted and replaced by particles emerging from the field that drove inflation in a process called reheating.
 An initially homogeneous universe, inflated by an enormous factor explains why we can see homogeneous features across distances which ordinary causality asserts are independent.